dipucwc/RF-Microwave-Circuit-Design-Portfolio/02_Cadence_CMOS_OTA_Design/README.md

 ---

-## 9. Transient Slew-Rate and Settling Verification
+# Transient Slew-Rate and Settling Verification:

 Transient analysis verifies the large-signal response of the OTA.
 The slew rate is determined by the current available to charge or discharge the effective load capacitance: